juntylpro1/secure-enterprise/config-project.md

 1. During validation, a Code Risk Analyzer scan is run on your architecture.
 Select the controls that you want to use during validation.
 You can use the **Architecture default** controls, or the **Select from {{site.data.keyword.compliance_short}}** option if you have an attachment set up in your target account.

+    If you select **Architecture default**:
+    * The scan uses the default controls that the owner of the deployable architecture added when they onboarded it.
-    If you select **Architecture default**, the scan uses a [specific set of {{site.data.keyword.compliance_short}} rules](/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-scc-goals).
-The set of supported rules include controls added by the owner of the deployable architecture, and these controls are also checked.
-Any extra controls that are not included in the list of supported rules are not checked when you validate your configuration.
-If the owner of the deployable architecture didn't add compliance controls to their product, the full set of {{site.data.keyword.compliance_short}} rules is used. {: #cra-validate-failure}
+    * Controls that the architecture owner added that are also included in the [supported set of {{site.data.keyword.compliance_short}} rules](/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-scc-goals) are checked.
+    * Any extra controls that the architecture owner added that are not included in the list of supported rules are not checked when you validate your configuration.
+    * If the owner of the deployable architecture didn't add compliance controls to their product, the full set of {{site.data.keyword.compliance_short}} rules is used. {: #cra-validate-failure}

     To view the list of added controls, go the [{{site.data.keyword.cloud_notm}} catalog](/catalog){: external} and select the deployable architecture that you're configuring.
 The Security & compliance tab lists all of the controls that were added to the deployable architecture.
     {: tip}